 Weapons and Ammunitions

-All forms of personal firearms and ammunitions fall under class 13.
+All forms of personal firearms and ammunitions fall under Class 13.
 This includes unconventional and non-lethal munitions, such as rubber bullets.
 It also includes firearm parts, including cosmetic accessories.

-In addition to firearms, many types of explosives fall under the class 13 trademark category.
+In addition to firearms, many types of explosives fall under the Class 13 trademark category.
 Essentially, any sort of explosive with military applications, such as missiles or hand grenades, will be trademarked under this class.

-Some non-military explosives also count as class 13 trademark goods.
+Some non-military explosives also count as Class 13 trademark goods.
 Mining explosives, for example, should be registered under this class of trademark.

-For class 13 trademark goods, the coordinated classes are:
+For Class 13 trademark goods, the coordinated classes are:

-- Class 28 (Games and Sporting Goods).
-Accessories for hunting firearms frequently straddle the line between class 13 and 28.
+- Class 28 (Games and Sporting Goods) – Accessories for hunting firearms frequently straddle the line between Class 13 and 28.
 For that reason, it’s a good policy for the producers of such goods to file under both.

-- Class 35 (Advertising Businesses and Services).
-If your business has a significant advertising or branding component, you might consider filing those aspects of your brand under class 35.
+- Class 35 (Advertising Businesses and Services) – If your business has a significant advertising or branding component, you might consider filing those aspects of your brand under Class 35.

-- Class 42 (Science and Technology Services).
-Many weapons and pyrotechnics manufacturers are also paid for their research services and should file under class 42.
+- Class 42 (Science and Technology Services) – Many weapons and pyrotechnics manufacturers are also paid for their research services and should file under Class 42.

-- Class 45 (Legal and Security Services).
-If your business has a private security component, don’t forget to file under class 45 as well.
+- Class 45 (Legal and Security Services) – If your business has a private security component, don’t forget to file under Class 45 as well.

-Fortunately, if you forget to file under one or more classes, it’s easy to add more later.
+Fortunately, if you forget to file under one or more classes, it’s easy to add more classes later.

 At best, mistakes during the trademark registration process will waste your time and money—at worst, they can prevent you from holding intellectual property vital to your business.
 By making careful plans, informing yourself, and contacting a trademark lawyer beforehand, you can negotiate this difficult legal area to your company’s benefit.